Sean Hannity's Seth Rich Obsession Just Cost Him An Advertiser

 A spokesperson for Fox News didn't immediately respond to a request for comment.

-BuzzFeed News has reached out to more than 50 companies that advertise on Hannity after he said he will continue to pursue the conspiracy theory.
+BuzzFeed News has reached out to more than 50 companies that advertise during Hannity's show after he said he will continue to pursue the conspiracy theory.

 A spokesperson for pharmaceutical company Pfizer declined to comment.